angular-gantt/angular-gantt/docs/configuration/api.md

     Get the width of the columns that would fit the gantt available width.

+- **api.columns.getDateRange(visibleOnly)**

+    Get the column date range.
+If `visibleOnly=true` then only the current visible range will be returned.
+    Returns an array of two dates `[dateOfFirstColumn, endDateOfLastColumn]` or `undefined` if there are no columns.

 - **api.columns.refresh()**

     Refresh columns and current date.
 It will also apply filters, and may be required if you use